 FSW works with vulnerable children and their parents/carers in two main ways:

-Family Support Workers and Play Workers organise whole-family days out and weekend breaks to relieve family stress and improve family relationships.
+Family Support Practitioners and Playworkers organise whole-family days out and weekend breaks to relieve family stress and improve family relationships.

-Twice a year, families have to opportunity for a supported weekend break at a local retreat centre.
+Twice a year, families have the opportunity for a supported weekend break at a local retreat centre.
 The weekends usually include games, crafts, a campfire and a talent show.

-Support Workers and the Play team also run a range of peer support groups, parent-child drop-ins, after school clubs and school holiday fun days.
+Support Practitioners and the Play team also run a range of peer support groups, parent-child drop-ins, after school clubs and school holiday fun days.
 These help to ease isolation and provide informal support.